IvanRublev/bank-commanded-domo/README.md

 This repo is a fork of https://github.com/vasspilka/bank example seasoned with [Domo library](https://hex.pm/packages/domo) in Command and Event modules.

+That extended example is for "Eventsourcing and CQRS in Elixir" talk by Vasilis Spilka at ElixirConf EU 2021 https://youtu.be/GEFbhMZlxzE

 Functions of `Account` context, process manager, and projector constructs commands and events with conformance to their types by calling to `new/1` or `new!`.